fnzv/Smart-Detection-System/README.md

 <br>
 <br>
-I Call these below part of the # "Offensive SDS Firewall" A Forced Way to be the firewall on the network even if you are not the administrator could be :<br>
+I Call these below part of the "Offensive SDS Firewall"<br>
+A Forced Way to be the firewall on the network even if you are not the administrator could be :<br>
 -ARP Poisoning <br>
 -ICMP Redirect <br>